HB-2737

 Plain Language

-Chatbot providers must develop, implement, and maintain a written comprehensive data security program with administrative, technical, and physical safeguards proportionate to the volume and nature of personal data and chat logs they hold.
-The written program must be publicly posted on the provider's website.
-This is both a governance obligation (establish and maintain a program) and a transparency obligation (publish it publicly).
+Chatbot providers must develop, implement, and maintain a written comprehensive data security program with administrative, technical, and physical safeguards proportionate to the volume and nature of the personal data and chat logs they hold.
+The program must be publicly available on the provider's website.
+This is both a governance obligation (establishing and maintaining the program) and a transparency obligation (public posting).

 Statutory Text